Admission deadlines: | Fall: January 7th - Fellowship & Application Deadline |

 Professional skills courses (3 credits) | ||

-Three 1-credit skills courses from the following: | ||
+Three 1-credit professional skills courses taken under IAFF 6502 and/or IAFF 6503. | ||

-Electives (9 to 12 credits) | ||
+Electives | ||

-Optional Thesis | ||
+Optional thesis | ||

-Students who wish to continue to a PhD program or to pursue a research-oriented job may consider writing a thesis, which is an independent, in-depth research project that takes a year or more to complete.
-To pursue the thesis option, students must have a minimum GPA of 3.5 and the approval of the faculty member they wish to have serve as their thesis director.
-The thesis must be completed in addition to the capstone requirement.
+Students who wish to continue to a PhD program or to pursue a research-oriented job can consider writing a thesis in addition to the capstone requirement.
+The thesis is an independent, in-depth research project that takes a year or more to complete.
+To pursue the thesis option, students must have a minimum GPA of 3.5 after completing 18 credits of graduate work and the approval of the full-time faculty member they wish to have serve as their thesis director.
 Thesis students also must complete at least one research methods course.
 Thesis credits are counted as elective or specialization/concentration credits with program director approval.
-The two required thesis courses (below) must be taken in consecutive semesters. | ||
+The two required thesis courses must be taken in consecutive semesters. | ||

 IAFF 6998 | Thesis | |